aminnie/Ketron-EVM-MIDI-Controller/README.md

 - RealChord Volumes

 Rotary Switches (on each encoder):
-- Bass Volume to 0
+- Drum Volume toggle 0 or 96
-- Bass Volumes to 96
+- Bass Volumes toggle 0 or 96
-- All Style Volumes to 0
+- Chord Volumes toggle 0 or 96
-- All Style Volumes to 96
+- RealChord Volume toggle 0 or 96

 Notes:
 - ‘All Style’ volumes include: Style, Drums, RealChord and Chord